Rodern/grid-boards/README.md

 # grid-boards
 <pre>
-  Grid Boards is just a practice project of min so feel free to contribute.
+  Grid Boards is just a practice project of mine so feel free to contribute.
                                                                     Thanks.
 </pre>